Want to pay off your home and run the mortgage contract through the shredder a lot sooner than you planned?

-Since there are 12 months in a year, homeowners make 12 monthly mortgage payments.
-But if you make half-sized payments every two weeks (biweekly), you’ll make 26 half-payments, the equivalent of 13 full payments.
+Most homeowners make 12 monthly mortgage payments per year.
+But if you make half-sized payments every two weeks, you’ll make 26 half-payments per year — the equivalent of 13 full payments.

 Essentially, it is like making 13 monthly payments every year rather than the usual 12.